 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-The Kentucky State Police Trooper Cameron Ponder Cycling Classic is the new name for the Hub City Tour held in Elizabethtown, Ky annually in September.
-The "CPCC" now provides funding to the KSP Trooper Ponder Memorial Scholarship.
+Welcome to The Cameron Ponder Cycling Classic.
+The "CPCC" provides funding to the KSP Trooper Ponder Memorial Scholarship.
 For more information on the memorial fund please visit Trooper Cameron Ponder Memorial Scholarship Fund

 JOSEPH CAMERON PONDER

-Trooper Cameron Ponder was shot and killed after conducting a vehicle stop on I-24, near Lyon County, at approximately 10:20 pm.
+Trooper Cameron Ponder was shot and killed on patrol on September 13, 2015, while conducting a vehicle stop in Western Kentucky.

 Trooper Ponder was a U.S. Navy veteran and had served with the Kentucky State Police for nine months.
 He was assigned to the Mayfield Station.
 He is survived by his fiancee, parents, three siblings, and grandparents.